gitlabhq/gitlabhq/doc/user/project/protected_branches.md

 Using the "Allowed to push" and "Allowed to merge" settings, you can control the actions that different roles can perform with the protected branch.
-For example, you could set "Allowed to push" to "No one", and "Allowed to merge" to "Developers + Masters", to require _everyone_ to submit a merge request for changes going into the protected branch.
+For example, you could set "Allowed to push" to "No one", and "Allowed to merge" to "Developers + Maintainers", to require _everyone_ to submit a merge request for changes going into the protected branch.
 This is compatible with workflows like the [GitLab workflow](../../workflow/gitlab_flow.md).

 However, there are workflows where that is not needed, and only protecting from force pushes and branch removal is useful.
-For those workflows, you can allow everyone with write access to push to a protected branch by setting "Allowed to push" to "Developers + Masters".
+For those workflows, you can allow everyone with write access to push to a protected branch by setting "Allowed to push" to "Developers + Maintainers".

 You can set the "Allowed to push" and "Allowed to merge" options while creating a protected branch or afterwards by selecting the option you want from the